-Where possible keep playdates, shared childcare and shared vehicles etc inside the class bubble.
+Where possible keep out of school activities, playdates, shared childcare and shared vehicles etc inside the class bubble.

 4. What happens if my child gets hurt or sick at school?

 The school first aider will help as usual.
 They will put on some protective clothing - a medical mask, gloves, an apron and visor (as appropriate) - as a precaution.